Production

 The Junior Conservatoire of Production is a three-year programme which offers bespoke training to talented young artists and technicians at Scotland’s national conservatoire.
 Theatre production is an area of skill shortage in Scotland and this programme aims to address this and train young people for a successful and creative career.

-Each Production student in the Junior Conservatoire will be given a tailored timetable which will cater to your individual interests and areas of development.
+Each Production student in the Junior Conservatoire will be given a tailored timetable which will cater to their interests and areas of development.
 You will be given opportunities to learn more in a range of subjects across the technical and production arts, including set and costume design, prop making, set construction, scenic art, costume, stage management, lighting, sound and stage technology.

 At the end of each year, students can present their work either in an exhibition or on a production to demonstrate their progression over the year.